JBiggs91/wdi_project_two/README.md

 # Contact List

-<span style="color:gray">This is an application that allows users to store and organize their contacts.</span>
+<span style="color:gray">This is an application that allows a user to store and organize their contacts.</span>

 ---